 I lead a free meditation group every weekday morning from 7:30-7:50am.
-These sessions are open to anyone and are suitable for beginners and advanced practitioners alike.
+These sessions are designed especially for queer and trans folks and are suitable for beginners and advanced practitioners alike.
 More Information…

 * Fees are based on a variety of factors that are not limited to income.
 Some things to consider include: student loans, survivor credit card debt, access to employment, immigration / refugee / precarious status, disability or supporting others beyond immediate family.
 Because some of these factors might influence your decision-making, we can work together to determine what rate is appropriate for your needs.
 I am open to discuss payment options before or during our first session.
 You may be added to a wait list for sliding-scale or process groups.

 All payments must be sent and processed before the beginning of each session by e-transfer or pre-authorized payment.
 Costs are listed in Canadian dollars, not including Harmonized Sales Tax (HST).
 Then receipts will be issued following each session.